-In conclusion, the theory of the pyramids proposes today for the monumental system of a pharaoh’s tomb of the first dynasties these three essential buildings (see left picture): 1.
-The mound for the sarcophagus or pyramid itself with its burial chamber and proper slope for ascension to Ra 2.
+In conclusion, today the theory of the pyramids proposes, for the monumental system of a pharaoh’s tomb of the first dynasties, these three essential elements (see left picture): 1.
+The mound for the sarcophagus or pyramid itself with its burial chamber and proper slope for ascension to Ra, 2.
 The outdoor tomb or house for the “spectrum” where the pharaoh was reproduced in sculptures (a type of construction also found in the mastabas), and 3.
 Temple for the worship of the deified monarch which used to be located a little further from and joined to the pyramid by a monumental avenue which Greeks called dromos (4).

 The colossal figure of the Sphinx, with human head and lion’s body, is 70 meters long and 20 meters high and stands next to the Giza pyramids.
 To carve it, Egyptian artisans took advantage of a mound of limestone from the plain and later completed it with large blocks.
 The real significance of this figure has long been an enigma.
 At first it was thought that it would be dedicated to Harmakhis, or the Rising sun, because its head is facing east.
 Today it is believed to represent the pharaoh Kephren whose monumental avenue (leading to his pyramid) is right next to the Sphinx.
 The monster was sculpted circa 2,800 BCE and has a faraway sight staring at the horizon where the sun rises, which has led to the modern romantic view of seeing in this giant sculpture the mystery of the great questions still to be answered.
 The headdress that the Sphinx wears is the klaft* which was always present in the royal statues of the pharaohs.
 After pharaoh Zoser of the III Dynasty, kings usually were depicted wearing the klaft (or Nemes) headdress, a false beard, and an ornate kilt.
 The klaft, is then the striped headcloth worn by pharaohs.